Skip to content

 Aggressive fire-hardening in Colfax

-Colfax warrants the most aggressive end of our fire-hardening practice: Class A non-combustible cladding as a baseline, plus determined detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that ridge and forest-adjacent parcels see heavy ember loading in a wind event.
-We coordinate cladding with soffit and fascia work and document the assemblies so the project supports broader home-hardening and defensible-space efforts.
+Colfax warrants the most aggressive end of our fire-hardening practice.
+Class A non-combustible cladding is the baseline, and on top of it we apply determined detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that ridge and forest-adjacent parcels see heavy ember loading whenever a wind event drives a fire.
+We coordinate cladding with soffit and fascia work and document the assemblies so the project supports the homeowner's broader home-hardening and defensible-space efforts rather than standing apart from them.

 Recommended materials for Colfax

 Non-combustible fiber cement is the only cladding we recommend for Colfax's exposure, paired with freeze-aware flashing and durable factory finishes for the elevation's seasonal swings.
-Combustible cladding is not a category we entertain here.
-Fiber cement's durability also serves the freeze-thaw and snow side of Colfax's climate, so a single material choice addresses both hazards.
+Combustible cladding is simply not a category we entertain at this exposure level.
+The convenient part is that fiber cement's durability also serves the freeze-thaw and snow side of Colfax's climate, so a single material choice answers both the fire hazard and the winter hazard without forcing a compromise between them.

-Colfax projects carry the standard drivers plus extensive fire-hardening scope, freeze-aware detailing, and frequently difficult rural and ridge site access.
-Older homes and cabins often reveal substrate and dry-rot issues at demolition.
-We assess on site and provide a written, itemized estimate; in Colfax the hardening scope is the core of the value, not an optional line.
+Cost in Colfax is driven by extensive fire-hardening scope, freeze-aware detailing, and frequently difficult rural and ridge site access — long driveways, steep grades, and limited staging room are routine.
+Older homes and cabins regularly reveal substrate and dry-rot issues once demolition begins.
+We assess these qualitatively on site rather than guessing, because in Colfax the hardening scope is the core of the value, not an optional line item, and pretending otherwise would understate what the property actually needs.

 Our process in Colfax